 The way we sleep can impact many things—our health, our energy levels, even our moods.
 It’s also no secret that our sleep style and sleep position are important factors in selecting the perfect mattress.
 But exactly what leads us to sleep the way we do?

-Scientists still aren’t totally sure why we sleep the way we do, but extensive sleep studies have uncovered some interesting findings about why and how we sleep.
-And for men in particular, a sleep style might be a good indicator of deeper elements of personality traits.
+Scientists aren’t totally sure why we have such strong preferences, but extensive sleep studies have uncovered some interesting findings about why and how we sleep—and what those sleep styles might indicate in terms of of deeper elements of personality traits.

 Professor Chris Idzikowski, Director of Sleep Assessment and Advisory Service, observed a thousand men while they were sleeping, drawing a few conclusions about the relationship between sleep positions and personalities.
 Here’s what he discovered.